Irene Cara: Career

-Post-Fame 1980–1999

 In 1980, she briefly played the role of Dorothy in The Wiz on tour, in a role that Stephanie Mills had portrayed in the original Broadway production.
 Coincidentally, Cara and Mills had shared the stage together as children in the original 1968 Broadway musical Maggie Flynn, starring Shirley Jones and Jack Cassidy, in which both young girls played American Civil War orphans.

+NBC kept Cara under contract and asked her to appear with record producer turned TV personality Mitch Miller for a primetime TV special.
+Network chief Fred Silverman wanted to commemorate the 20th anniversary of Miller's famous Sing Along with Mitch musical hours, with the possibility of turning the special into a series.
+Miller reunited many members of his 1961 gang, including a dozen singers and many behind-the-scenes crew members, and taped the special in New York.
+Irene Cara had two specialty numbers: a vocal of "Out Here on My Own" and a song-and-dance number alongside choreographer Victor Griffin.
+The show aired in January 1981, and while it was a faithful re-creation of the 1960s program, it did not get picked up as a series.

 Cara was set to star in the sitcom Irene in 1981.
 The cast had veteran performers Kaye Ballard and Teddy Wilson as well as newcomers Julia Duffy and Keenen Ivory Wayans.
 However, the pilot was not picked up by the network for the fall season.
 In 1983, Cara appeared as herself in the film D.C.
 Cab.
 One of the characters, Tyrone, played by Charlie Barnett, is an obsessed Cara fan who decorated his Checker Cab as a shrine to her.
 "The Dream (Hold On to Your Dream)", her contribution to the film's soundtrack, played over the closing credits of the film, and was a minor hit, peaking at No. 37 on the Billboard Hot 100 in February 1984.

 In 1982, Cara earned the Image Award for Best Actress when she co-starred with Diahann Carroll and Rosalind Cash in the NBC Movie of the Week Sister, Sister.
 Cara portrayed Myrlie Evers-Williams in For Us the Living: The Medgar Evers Story, the PBS TV movie about civil rights leader Medgar Evers, and she earned an NAACP Image Award Best Actress nomination.
 She also appeared in 1982's Killing 'em Softly.
 Cara continued to perform in live theater.